hypergig/robo-jenkins/README.md

 * Working use of local `docker.sock`
 * Working config.d framework for easy startup bashing
 * Basic yaml based repo registry mechanic
-* Basic automation that creates one build job for every branch in every repo in the repo registry
+* Automation that creates one build job for every branch in every repo in the repo registry
 * Working scaffolding for supporting different and pluggable job templates
 * Job template that builds all `Dockerfiles`
 * Local private docker registry for intermediate steps and local testing of build pipelines

-### Repo Registry
+## Repo Registry
-The repo registry is an abstract concept, in it's simplest form it is just a list of github repositories you want rebo-jenkins to consider for build jobs.
+The repo registry is an abstract concept, in it's simplest form it is just a list of github repositories you want robo-jenkins to consider for build jobs.
 Support for non-github repos such as local repos are coming soon.

-Currently it is just a directory located at `JENKINS_REPO_REGISTRY`, defaulted to `/usr/share/jenkins/repo_registry` which is sniffed out by the seed job.
+Currently it is just a directory located at `ROBO_REPO_REGISTRY` (`/usr/share/jenkins/userContent/repo_registry`) which is sniffed out by the seed job.
 Just drop yaml files into this directory containing a list of github repos (urls) you would like robo-jenkins to consider for ingestion.
-A subprocess aggregates all the yaml files in this directory, does some sanitation (removes repos with out a url / dedup), and creates a "master list" of repos for the seed job to consume and work off of.
-The contents in the `JENKINS_REPO_REGISTRY` directory can be modified at anytime, the next run of the seed job will do the right thing (mostly).
+The seed job aggregates all the yaml files in this directory, does some sanitation (removes repos with out a url / dedup), and creates a "master list" of repos for it to work off of.
+The contents in the `ROBO_REPO_REGISTRY` directory can be modified at anytime, the next run of the seed job will do the right thing (mostly).

-#### Example
+### Example
 ```
 ---
 # a few repos to test against